On Golden Pond

 Squam Lake

-Squam Lake is the filming location of the 1981 classic "On Golden Pond" — and it's every bit as magical in person.
-At 6,791 acres, it's New Hampshire's second-largest lake, with pristine water, 67 isl...
+Squam Lake is the filming location of the 1981 classic "On Golden Pond", and it's every bit as magical in person.
+At 6,791 acres, it's New Hampshire's second-largest lake, with pristine water, 67 islands, and a deliberately…

 6,791 acres